School board members shape the children who will shape our world

-You probably weren’t aware of that fact; neither school board in this county is big on blowing its own horn.
+You probably weren’t aware of that fact; none of the three school boards in this county is big on blowing their own horn.

 The answer: A lot.